marcusm117/mctk/CONTRIBUTING.md

 1. **Open a New Issue**: open a new issue on [MCTK Issues](https://github.com/marcusm117/mctk/issues).
 Please use the **Enhancement Suggestion** template.
 2. **Label the Issue**: label the issue with the `enhancement` label.
 3. **Write a Meaningful Title**: write a concise, descriptive title.
 Try to use the same words you would use searching for an existing enhancement suggestion.
 Please do not write titles like "Help!" or "Urgent!".
+4. **Congratulations!**: you have successfully contribued an Enhancement Suggestion to MCTK.
+We will take a look at your suggestion as soon as possible!
+Please feel free to add comments or ask questions in your issue.

 ## Contributing Code